Ready to re-discover the city? Here are 23 free things to do in Düsseldorf right now:

 You may also like: The Best Workshops and Classes in Düsseldorf

 Museums & Exhibits

-Several museums take part in “Happy Hour” which provides you free entry to the museums during the last hour of their operating day (except on Mondays).
+On top of the free entry on Sundays offer, several museums also take part in “Happy Hour” which provides free entry during the last hour of their operating day (except on Mondays).
 Here are our top picks:

 4. Heinrich Heine Institut

 Learn more about Düsseldorf’s most famous resident at this museum located in beautiful and historic Carlstadt.
 Our next two picks are within walking distance once you’ve finished your tour.

 Learn about the rich history of Düsseldorf at the official city museum.